John Stuart Macpherson: Career

 After World War I, Macpherson entered the Malayan Civil Service.
 Between 1933 and 1935 he was seconded to the Colonial Office.
 He was appointed Principal Assistant Secretary in Nigeria in 1937 and Chief Secretary of Palestine in 1939, serving there until 1943.
 In 1943 he was posted to Washington as Head of British Colonies Supply Mission and joint British Chairman of Anglo-American Caribbean Commission.
 Between 1945 and 1948 he was Comptroller for Development and Welfare in the West Indies and British co-Chairman of the Caribbean Commission.

 In 1948, Macpherson was appointed Governor of Nigeria (Governor-General from 1954), serving in that post until his retirement in 1955; he was succeeded by James Wilson Robertson.
 As Governor, Macpherson was responsible for the introduction of the 1951 Constitution (unofficially known as the Macpherson Constitution), which provided for "semi-responsible government".
-He also accelerated the Africanization of the Nigerian public service.
+He also accelerated the Africanisation of the Nigerian public service.

 After his governorship, Macpherson served as the Chairman of the United Nations Visiting Mission to Trust Territories of the Pacific in 1956.
 The same year, he was appointed Permanent Under-Secretary of State for the Colonies, serving until 1959.